 Flow lines are represented by means of arrows.
 A flow line has an inscription of true or false which indicates a condition under which the flow line is chosen during the flow graph interpretation.
 As a short hand notation it is allowed to omit the true inscription.
-Examples of flow lines are shown below:
+Examples of flow lines are shown in figure 15a.